 A Video Play

 Have you ever had a “thinking meditation”?
 You know, where you’re supposed to be blissed out and silent, but instead your thoughts are like, “Hello, welcome, let us discuss everything ever!”
-Well, Lucy (our protagonist) certainly has.
-And she’s about ready to do battle with her (talkative, mustache-wearing) thoughts.
+Well, Lucy certainly has.
+And she’s about ready to do battle with her (talkative, bubble-blowing) thoughts.